RossoMaguire/bike24-challenge/RossoMaguireCodingChallenge/README.md

 ### Optimizations:

-- Use React Query to fetch data and manage state

-- useMemo on functions
+- useMemo on functions that don't need re-rendering

-- Save cart in local storage

-Separation of concerns:

-- Moved API to own client in class component

-- Helper lib created for cart functions

-Alternative approaches considered:
+### Alternative approaches considered:

 - Considered hardcoding 10 rows in the table and adding the items to the line rather than generating the line on Add To Cart click so the user could see in advance the table holds max 10 items

+- Considered moving API call to own client in class component or using React Query

+## Future improvements to be made

+- Make design responsive and work with designers to improve UI

+- Ensure accessiblity of Markup

+- Save application state (slider position, amount, cart items) in local storage

+- Helper lib for cart functions to separate concerns

+- Add more tests, solve some known bugs with slider and catch more edge cases